databricks/spark-training/strata_2013/index.md

    /root/ephemeral-hdfs/bin/start-dfs.sh
    ~~~

-4. Delete the directory the data was supposed to copied to
+4. Delete the directory the data was supposed to be copied to

    ~~~
    /root/ephemeral-hdfs/bin/hadoop fs -rmr /wiki